 Tsukiko's relationship with Xykon is a definite Type III.
-She's in love with him, but he couldn't care less about her and he doesn't care when Redcloak kills her.
+She's in love with him, but he couldn't care less about her and thus is indifferent when Redcloak puts her to death.

 While Moist in Dr. Horrible's Sing-Along Blog arguably qualifies as Horrible's Dragon more just by default than anything, the two are clearly best friends as well as supervillain and (only) henchman.

 Rich Burlew (author of The Order of the Stick) wrote an article on giving TTRPG villains personalities that extended beyond acting purely to further the plan.
 The example he gave was a campaign in which two villains who were working together and whom the heroes fully expected to backstab each other, because they just couldn't believe that the villains really were best friends.